What is the difference Between a Typical Divorce Process and a Collaborative Divorce in Tampa Bay?

 In short, when you decide to hire a Tampa Bay Collaborative divorce attorney, the general idea is that you and your spouse are choosing to utilize divorce attorneys who work to reduce conflict, while working with each other cooperatively in a non-confrontational setting.

-If you wish to use a Tampa divorce lawyer who has proven and effective mediation skills, and who will work towards the best interest of your family as a whole, contact the family law firm of Nilo J. Sanchez & Associates for a consultation.
+If you wish to use a Tampa divorce lawyer who has proven and effective mediation skills, who will work towards the best interest of your family as a whole, and who offers experience negotiating marital settlement agreements, please reach out to us.
+Keep in mind we are seasoned divorce litigation attorneys in Tampa Bay should your case end up in court.

 Contact Our Law Firm